NuBrakes Blog Brake Pad Replacement: 8 Step Process to Change Your Brake Pads Image

 • Noisy braking

 The first sign is if your brake pads produce lots of noise every time they are engaged.
-Brake pads may sound like screeching, squealing, grinding, or whining noises due to extremely worn brake pads.
+Brake pads may sound like screeching, squealing, grinding, or whining noises due to excessively worn brake pads.
 This sound is made by a small metal attachment on the brake pad backing plate to alert the driver.
-Make sure to replace your brake pads when you start hearing noises to prevent further damage and expensive repairs.
+Make sure to replace your brake pads when you hear noises to prevent further damage and expensive repairs.

 Sometimes if the brakes are wet, the pads may have a similar squealing sound, but if the sound disappears after pressing the brake pedal, it was likely just because there was water on the brake pads.